Principal Supervisor: Professor Yin Chen

 BBSRC Strategic Research Priority: Sustainable Agriculture and Food - Microbial Food Safety

 Techniques that will be undertaken during the project:

-- Cutting edge ‘omics tool sets and associated bioinformatics, including lipidomics, transcriptomics and dual-proteomics
+- Cutting edge ‘omics tool sets and associated bioinformatics, including lipidomics, and proteomics

 - Molecular genetics and targeted mutagenesis